philzook58/philzook58.github.io/_posts/2024-03-24-knuckledrag2.md

 ---
 date: 2024-03-24
-title: "Knuckledragger 2: ATP for Python ITP"
+title: "Knuckledragger update: ATP for Python Interactive Theorem Proving"
 ---

 Knuckledragger is the moniker I've given to an approach and [library](https://github.com/philzook58/knuckledragger) I'm developing to do interactive theorem proving in python with the heavy lifting done by pre existing automated solvers.

-I intend to match the base formalism of my system to what the automated solvers offer.
-This hopefully avoids some impedance mismatch that occurs in sledgehammer systems.

 The reason to use python is because it is available everywhere and has libraries for everything.
-It already has an excellent interactive ecosystem in the form of jupyter notebooks and you can easily standup web demos in the form of links to google collab
+It already has an excellent interactive ecosystem in the form of jupyter notebooks and you can easily standup web demos in the form of links to google [colab](https://colab.research.google.com/github/philzook58/philzook58.github.io/blob/master/pynb/2024-03-24-knuckledrag2.ipynb)

-That there isn't a good library already in python for unification, lambda evaluation, term indexing is somewhat mysterious to me.

 I've tried to avoid having much code.
 By [piggybacking on pyz3's ast](https://www.philipzucker.com/python-itp/) you can go pretty far.
 But there are limitations and at a certain point this is an awkward design.
 I'm not sure z3's support of quantifier reasoning is complete enough to go the distance.

 There are another older class of solver beside SMT.
 Roughly these are the resolution and superposition provers that compete in the [CASC](https://tptp.org/CASC/) automated reasoning competition.
+I typically call this class of solvers ATPs (automated theorem provers) even though that sounds like a generic name.
 Two prominent systems are [vampire](https://vprover.github.io/) and [eprover](https://github.com/eprover/eprover).
 These solvers are saturation style, inferring more and more theorems until they find the goal.
 In this respect they are reminiscent of datalog and egraph saturation.
-This also more closely matches the definitions of logical reasoning as the minimal set of syntax reachable under inference rules from axioms.
+This also more closely matches the definitions of logical deduction as finding syntax reachable under inference rules from axioms.
 Most importantly, even though I usually poo poo this, the solvers chase completeness for their inference.
+I've had some difficulty with z3's quantifier support where it just gives up even if I break the problem into the smallest piece I can come up with (a single instantiation I think.
+It was a while ago)

 # Terms

 For the purposes of a library, it is worth going verbose to offer more functionality.
-The lightest weight term type in python is a string tagged tuple.
+The lightest weight term type in python is a string tagged tuple like `("add", ("lit", 1), ("var", "x"))`.
 But really, for clarity, frozen dataclasses are quite nice.
 You get a lot of functionality for free and it is less weird.
 The weirder the library I build, probably the less people will use it.

 Some core datatypes you'll see in theorem proving developments are variables and function symbols.
 A function symbol with no arguments is called a constant.

 Variables represents implicitly universally quantified pieces of statements.
 Like `f(f(X)) = f(X)` is the statement that `f` is idempotent.
 If we had quantifiers, this would be expressed as `forall x, f(f(x)) = f(x)`.
-There is no law that logic must contain quantifiers.
+There is no god given law that a "logic" must contain explicit quantifiers.
+That there is no god given "logic" at all was a revelation for me to learn at some point.

 I specialized out `Eq` because I want it to print infix, basically it is still just a 2-arity function symbol.
 A very special one that the solvers have a lot of support for.